alexmwalker/view3d/README.md

 1. It there's not much variation in your spine width range, just go with it.
 2. If you're keen, you might chose to standardize all your raw book graphics to an average.
 There's some extra work in that.
-3. If you're REALLY keen, you'll need to somehow code the spine width into the modelling of each book.
+3. If you're _REALLY_ keen, you'll need to dynamically code the spine width into the modelling of each book.
 Maybe that's part of the naming convention that you can extract on-the-fly?
 Maybe you calculate the spine width with maths.

-Spine width = Total bookwidth - (2 * cover width).
+`spineWidth = totalBookwidth - (2 * cover width)`

 I'm using method one for now.